mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 detect how many inner connections are being used, or what the content of those connections are.

-Such a setup can also be realized with the use of an outer tunnel which would additionally obfuscate the content of the tunnel traffic to any observer between the client and the proxy.
+- Obfuscating the client's IP address from the perspective of observers after the proxy, to the end server itself.
+This allows the client to reduce information leaked about its actual location, improving privacy.

+- Obfuscating the end server's IP address from the observers between the client and the proxy, which protects the identity of a private server's address or circumvents local firewall rules.

+In any of these tunneling scenarios, including those deployed today, the client explicitly decides to make use of a proxy service while it is usually fully transparent for the server, or even with the intention to hide the client's identity from the server.
+This is explicitly part of the design as these services are targeting an impaired or otherwise constrained network setup.

+Therefore, in this usage scenario the client knows the proxy's address and explicitly selects to connect to the proxy in order to instruct the proxy to forward its traffic to a specific target server.
+Often the proxy is also preconfigured to "know" the client and therefore the client needs to authenticate itself.
+But even without authentication, at a minimum, the client needs to communicate directly with the proxy to provide the address of the target server it wants to connect to, e.g. using HTTP CONNECT, and potentially other information needed to inform the behaviour of the proxy.

 Usually the server is not aware of the proxy in the middle, so the proxy needs to re-write the IP address of any traffic inside the tunnel to ensure that the return traffic is also routed back to the proxy.
 This is also often used to conceal the address/location of the client to the server, e.g. to access local content that would not be accessible by the client at its current location otherwise.

-In any of these tunneling scenarios, including those deployed today, the client explicitly decides to make use of a proxy service while being fully transparent for the server, or even with the intention to hide the client's identity from the server.
-This is explicitly part of the design as these services are targeting an impaired or otherwise constrained network setup.
-Therefore, an explicit communication channel between client and proxy is needed to at least communicate the information about the target server's address, and potentially other information needed to inform the behaviour of the proxy.

 ## Advanced Support of User Agents